-The Freeman Family Foundation Holocaust Education Centre is located at the Asper Jewish Community Campus.
+The Freeman Family Foundation Holocaust Education Centre is located at the Asper Jewish Community Campus at 123 Doncaster Street.
+The window at the entrance to the museum depicts the diverse lives of our survivors and their families before the Holocaust with exquisite artefacts and photos.
 Visitors enter by walking through a replica of the boxcar doors which sealed the fate of so many of those transported to the death camps during the Holocaust.
-The Centre’s exhibits consist of artefacts donated by Manitoba Holocaust survivors and their families.
+The museum is unique in that all the artefacts and photos belonged to Manitoba Holocaust survivors.
 Text panels further outline the history of the Holocaust.

 There is no charge for these presentations; however, donations would be gratefully appreciated as they help us pay for our overhead costs and ensure that we are able to continue our programming.
 Tax receipts are available.